microsoft/code-with-engineering-playbook/docs/automated-testing/ui-testing/teams-tests.md

   - The advantage of this architecture is that it opens the possibility of running the server in a VM, and the client in a pipeline, enabling the tests to be ran automatically on scheduled basis as part of CI/CD pipelines.

-#### How to run mobile tests locally on a Windows machine using AVD?
+#### How to Run Mobile Tests Locally on a Windows Machine Using AVD?

 This approach involves: